OpenGridForum/DFDL/calls/2024/2024-04-18_DFDL-WG-Call.md

    - ICU-bug issue and the
    - textNumberPattern issue

    Mike B circulated emails to the WG.
 Any further discussion?
+   (Steve not on the call so not discussed.)

 4. Suggested topic: DFDL 2.0 - what is being proposed for it.
+   (Not discussed on this call - deferred to a future call and email
+    discussion.)

 5. Administrivia - MikeB unable to login as dfdl-wg email administrator.
-(How to fix?)
+(How to fix? - not discussed on call)

 ## Actions